jeffqchen/9DIN2VGA/README.md

 <img src="./Pics/plug_02.jpg" width="400px" />

-You may also want to take this chance to slightly sand the left and right side of the outside of the metal shield, so it will be easier for solder to stick to the shielding later.
+You may also want to take this chance to slightly sand the left and right side of the outside of the metal shield, around the rear end, so it will be easier for solder to stick to the shielding later.

 ---------------